unigateway/unigateway/docs/docs/user-guide/quick-start-mqgateway.md

      | ground/DC- | orange-white |
      | control/IN | blue         |

-6. Connect the module to MqGateway port number 1 ([ports](images/mqgateway-ports-numbers.jpg))
+7. Connect the module to MqGateway port number 1 ([ports](images/mqgateway-ports-numbers.jpg)).
-7. Open browser and go to [http://unigateway.local:8080/ui](http://unigateway.local:8080/ui)
+8. Open browser and go to [http://unigateway.local:8080/ui](http://unigateway.local:8080/ui).
    _Take into account that it may take a few minutes for Unigateway to start after booting MqGateway._
-8. Go to "Devices"
+9. Go to "Devices".
-9. Change the switch for "Workshop light"
+10. Change the switch for "Workshop light".

 ![UniGateway devices UI](images/unigateway-quick-start-ui.png)